couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 receive status codes `Status::DcpStreamNotFound = 0x0A` and
 `Status::OpaqueNoMatch = 0x0B`, introduced as of Couchbase 7.0.0.

+* `flatbuffers_system_events` = `true` - Tells  the DCP producer that it must
+send system events with a FlatBuffers value.
+A configuration of `false` is invalid and will be rejected.

 The following example shows the breakdown of the message:

       Byte/     0       |       1       |       2       |       3       |